10 Personal Finance Books Every College Student Should Read

 By Thomas Stanley and William Danko

-In one of the best personal finance books of the past 20 years, Stanley and Sanko detail the seven characteristics common to individuals who have built and accumulated wealth.
-While most people think of the wealthy living in large mansions or penthouses in New York or Los Angeles, the fact is that most financially successful people live mostly typical lives.
+In one of the best personal finance books of the past 20 years, seasoned educators Thomas Stanley and William Danko detail the seven characteristics common to individuals who have built and accumulated wealth.
+While most people think of the wealthy as living in large mansions or penthouses in New York or Los Angeles, the fact is that most financially successful people live mostly typical lives.

 By Erin Lowry